saliaqat/regional_procedure_mapping/README.md

     * To modify how data is read, add a method to the DataReader class inside data_reader.py

     * To transform the data, implement a method inside data_manipulator.py

-    * Each person should have their own .py file to work on.
+    * Run main.py to see results